BeatrisIlieva/django-gems/README.md

 - **Seamless Experience:**
   This seamless integration between user registration and the shopping cart ensures a smooth transition for users, maintaining the items they've added before registering.

-###### <p align="center">*Please note that completing the registration process is necessary for finalizing the purchase and ensuring a secure transaction.*</p>

-#### Shopping Cart

-After successfully adding items to the shopping bag, customers are redirected to their personalized shopping cart.
-This feature-rich page provides a detailed overview, including information about the quantity of each product, the total price based on the selected quantity, and the overall order total.

-Customers have the flexibility to adjust the quantity directly on the shopping cart page.
-Increasing or decreasing the quantity dynamically updates both the displayed total price and the inventory quantity in real-time.

-For added convenience, if a product is added for a first or a second time from the product page, a quantity of one is automatically appended.
-Conversely, using the 'Update Quantity' button to set the quantity to zero removes the product from the shopping cart.
-Customers can also add as much quantity as available in the inventory, ensuring a flexible and tailored shopping experience.

 2. #### Dynamic Navigation Bar: